 “The Gardener” was his debut album “Shallow Grave” ’s first single, one of my favorite songs off the record.
 It’s quite the haunting, unsettling type of song.
 The song talks about the murders he committed to keep his image of being the “Tallest man” in the mind of a lover.

-His voice is rich and takes center stage much like his guitar playing that is mostly strumming and fingerpicking, inspired by the American south.
+His voice is rich and takes center stage, much like his guitar playing is mostly strumming and fingerpicking, inspired by the American south.

 8. Buckets of Rain by Bob Dylan

-How can we have a list of songs in open D tuning without including Bob Dylan?
-Bob Dylan is the artist for this type of guitar technique.
-One song I love by him and have learned myself is “Buckets of Rain”.
+How can we have a list of songs in Open D tuning without including Bob Dylan?
+Bob Dylan is the artist of this type of guitar technique.
+One song I love by him and have learned myself is “Buckets of Rain.”

 9. Open Your Eyes by Alter Bridge

-Alter Bridge, one of the best American rock bands formed in the 2000s!
-The band consists of Myles Kennedy, Mark Tremonti, Brian Marshall, and Scott Phillips, some of which came from the former American rock band, Creed.
+Alter Bridge is one of the best American rock bands formed in the 2000s!
+The band consists of Myles Kennedy, Mark Tremonti, Brian Marshall, and Scott Phillips, some of which came from the former American rock band Creed.

 10. Big Yellow Taxi by Joni Mitchell

-This is an intermediate-level song to learn in open D tuning.
-It’s got some barre chords and the playing style is strumming.
-The song is originally played in the key of E, you can technically tune your guitar up to open E but as we’ve established before this would put a lot of pressure on your strings so tuning to open D then putting a capo on the second fret is the best alternative!
+This is an intermediate-level song to learn in Open D tuning.
+It’s got some barre chords, and the playing style is strumming.
+The song is originally played in the key of E; you can technically tune your guitar up to open E, but as we’ve established before, this would put a lot of pressure on your strings, so tuning to Open D and then putting a capo on the second fret is the best alternative!